George Preca

-George Preca (in Ġorġ Preca) (12 February 1880 – 26 July 1962) was a Maltese Catholic priest and the founder of the Society of Christian Doctrine as well as a Third Order Carmelite.
-He is known as "Dun Ġorġ" in Maltese and Pope John Paul II dubbed him "Malta’s second father in faith".
-He assumed the religious name of "Franco" after becoming a Secular Carmelite.
+George Franco Preca, T.OCarm (in Ġorġ Preca) (12 February 1880 – 26 July 1962) was a Maltese Catholic priest, the founder of the Society of Christian Doctrine and a Third Order Carmelite.
+Pope John Paul II dubbed him "Malta’s second father in faith".

+He assumed the religious name of "Franco" after becoming a Third Order Carmelite.
 He was a popular figure among some groups, and his pastoral care and religious teaching earned recognition.
 However, his activities raised suspicions of heresy from senior clergy.
 He was ordered to close down his teaching centres for a time while they could be investigated; they were subsequently re-opened.

-His activism earned him praise and in 1952, Pope Pius XII nominated him as a Papal Privy Chamberlain and awarded the rank of Monsignor.
+His activism earned him praise and in 1952, Pope Pius XII nominated him as a papal privy chamberlain and awarded the rank of Monsignor.

-In 1957 he composed five new mysteries for the Rosary for his followers which he had referred to as the "Mysteries of Light".
-He was canonized as a saint by the Catholic Church in 2007.
+In 1957 he composed five new mysteries for the Rosary for his followers which he referred to as the "Mysteries of Light".
+These seemed to have been the basis for the 5 Luminous Mysteries promoted by Saint John Paul II in 2002 in his Apostolic Letter Rosarium Virginis Mariae.
+He was canonized as a saint in 2007.